hitzam/cookiecutter-golang-flip/README.md

 ## Constraints

-- Uses `dep` for dependency management
+- Uses `mod` for dependency management
 - Only maintained 3rd party libraries are used.

 This project now uses docker multistage builds, you need at least docker version v17.05.0-ce to use the docker file in this template, [you can read more about multistage builds here](https://www.critiqus.com/post/multi-stage-docker-builds/).